ProgrammerSaurabh/mca-praticals/AdvanceJava/05/Main.md

 #### Write a JSP page to display the Registration form (Make your own assumptions)

+##### Installation and setup process

+1. Visit the site https://www.eclipse.org/downloads/packages/, to download the Eclipse IDE
+2. Visit the site https://tomcat.apache.org/download-90.cgi, to download the Tomcat server
+3. Install both
+4. To link tomcat and eclipse click on the Server tab
+   a.
+If Server tab is not visible, click on File > New > Other > Search for Server and add it
+5. Configure the tomcat by choosing appropriate file path
+6. Start the server
+   a.
+If there is an 404 error on webpage, double click tomcat on server tab
+   b.
+Select check the "Tomcat Installation" radio button
+   c.
+Restart the server

 ##### This includes lots of files

 ##### Code